DaDasStudios/E-commerce-Aliexpress-clone/README.md

 ```

 ## Visit the page
-You go to the webpage via the `gh-pages` branch, or just click on the link:
+You can go to the webpage via the `gh-pages` branch, or just click on the link:
 [Take a look](https://aliexpress-clone-typescript-react.vercel.app)